-- Assessing management's identification and assessment of the risks relevant to going concern. - Assessing the liquid cash and investments available to meet operating expenses. - Assessing the available headroom on the group's reinsurance contract with National Indemnity Company ("NICO"). - Evaluating the current financial strength and credit rating of National Indemnity Company ("NICO"). - Reading correspondence with the Prudential Regulation Authority (the "PRA") to consider whether any matters have been raised by the PRA with regard to the capital position of the group. - As stated in Note 1 the group does not meet either Solvency Capital Requirement or Minimum Capital Requirement of Solvency II.
+- Assessing management's identification and assessment of the risks relevant to going concern; - Assessing the liquid cash and investments available to meet operating expenses; - Assessing the appropriateness of the going concern disclosures in the financial statements; - Assessing the available headroom on the group's reinsurance contract with National Indemnity Company ("NICO"); - Evaluating the current financial strength and credit rating of National Indemnity Company ("NICO"); - Obtaining and inspecting correspondence with the Prudential Regulation Authority (the "PRA") to consider whether any matters have been raised by the PRA with regard to the capital position of the group; and - As stated in Note 1 the group does not meet either Solvency Capital Requirement or Minimum Capital Requirement of Solvency II.
 We have assessed whether this impacts the going concern of the group by considering the level of unutilised reinsurance cover with National Indemnity Company ("NICO").